TeamCity Minimal Build Agent

 This is an official JetBrains TeamCity minimal build agent image.

-TeamCity build agent connects to the TeamCity server and spawns the actual build processes.
+The TeamCity build agent connects to the TeamCity server and spawns the actual build processes.

-You can use
+You can use the

-jetbrains/teamcity-server image to run TeamCity server.
+jetbrains/teamcity-server image to run a TeamCity server.

 How to Use This Image